jimueller/jimueller.com/_posts/2016-08-06-allowing-sench-cmd-to-serve-on-port-80-on-linux.md

 ---
 layout: post
-title: "Allowing Sench Cmd to Serve on Port 80 on Linux"
+title: "Allowing Sencha Cmd to Serve on Port 80 on Linux"
 date: 2016-08-06T16:26:20-05:00
 publish: true
 categories: dev
-tags: sencha linux authbind
+tags: sencha linux authbind extjs
 ---

 If you've tried to serve files with Sencha Cmd on port 80, you'll probably see an error like this.